 If you want to go out in Santorini, options abound!
 I loved the more low-key vibe of Tropical Bar—get there early for a good seat.
 PK Cocktail Bar has beautiful views of the caldera in Fira and good drinks.

 Day 4: Magical Mykonos

 In the morning, it’s time to head to Mykonos!
-(Again, I suggest flying to save time in this 7 day trip to Greece.)
-This world-famous island is full of natural beauty and beautiful people, and one of my favorite little Greek gems – but more on that tomorrow!
+Hop on the ferry (buy your tickets ahead of time with FerryHopper especially in summer, as they sell out), land at the Mykonos port, and grab a cab to the main town.
+This world-famous island is full of natural beauty and beautiful people, and one of my favorite little Greek gems—but more on that tomorrow!

 Mykonos does the classic look of the Greek islands so well it’s become iconic – white-washed houses with bright blue trim, flags waving gently in the breeze.
 And of course, it has quite a party scene as well, though sadly Lindsay Lohan’s Mykonos club closed.

 Spend your first afternoon wandering around the center of town taking in the sights and people-watching.
 The windmills are worth a quick look, and walking the harbor from end to end and then getting lost in the little alleys will get you well acquainted with the town.